 Employee surveys can be used as an effective employee performance management tool when utilized appropriately.
 The results of surveys can be used to build new strategies for organizational development.

 Employee surveys should be designed in such a way that they drive employees to engage more and have a positive impact on them.
-Once you know how your employees feel, it will be easier to figure out how to better engage them and obtain employee engagement ideas.
+Once you know how your employees feel, it will be easier to figure out how to engage them better and obtain employee engagement ideas.

 Nowadays, organizations conduct different types of employee surveys, such as engagement surveys, to understand the level of engagement among employees and develop strategies to increase it.